A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known

 On the other hand, that’s not the case at all for the Kanbari Nyūdō.

-Also a toilet Yokai, this lascivious, hairy Japanese monster in priest robes only appears on New Year’s Eve, for the purpose of spying on you as you do your business.
-Worse, if you’re to its liking, it might even lovingly stroke your back.
+Also a toilet Yokai, this lascivious, hairy Japanese monster in priest robes only appears on New Year’s Eve, with its main intention to spy on you as you do your business.
+Worse, if you’re to its liking, it might lovingly stroke your back.
 Or lick you with its long, long tongue.

 Those who are molested then suffer bad luck for an entire year.
 The salt on the injury being, victims also develop constipation.

 Without a doubt, one of the most disgusting, and invasive, and perverted Yokai to have about your home.
 To say the least.

 5. Tenjō Kudari (天井下)

 In the Japanese language, this Yokai’s name means “from the ceiling” or “descending from the ceiling.”
 Specifically, it refers to an obscene, extremely ugly, naked old woman, who drops down from the ceiling for no other purpose other than to terrify inhabitants.

 Throughout the world, attics are viewed as creepy and secretive places.
 Many books and movies have prominently featured the “dark attic” trope too.